The modern world has a serious problem with sugar.

-And that’s exactly what iSelect is working on.
-From improvements in nutritional value, to better resource efficiency, to better cost controls, the food system is ripe for disruption.
-Gone are the days when big, industry-shaping innovations came out of corporate R&D departments.
+And that’s precisely what iSelect is working on.
+The food system is ripe for disruption from improved nutritional value to better resource efficiency and better cost controls.
+Food is Health!
+Gone are the days when big, industry-shaping innovations emerged from corporate R&D departments.
 With the recent mega-mergers in food and agriculture, the market has changed to allow entrepreneurship to set the pace for food and agricultural innovation.

 And that’s just the start.